caksoylar/keymap-drawer/README.md

 [![PyPI version](https://img.shields.io/pypi/v/keymap-drawer.svg)](https://pypi.org/project/keymap-drawer/)

-Parse QMK & ZMK keymaps and draw them in vector graphics (SVG) format, with support for visualizing hold-taps and combos that are commonly used with smaller keyboards.
+Parse QMK, RMK & ZMK keymaps and draw them in vector graphics (SVG) format, with support for visualizing hold-taps and combos that are commonly used with smaller keyboards.

 Available as a [command-line tool](#command-line-tool-installation) or a [web application](https://caksoylar.github.io/keymap-drawer).